toraritte/knowledge-gaps/nix/expressions-vs-derivations-vs-closures.md

 ```

 The derivations  above could  be producing  the same
-application but  built with  different configuration
+application but  would build it with different configuration
 options  for example.
 (See APT  packages `vim-nox`,
 `vim-gtk`, `vim-gtk3`, `vim-tiny`, etc.)